 Today, the ROGY system is widely credited to British tennis coach Sandi Procter, who lead the LTA team which pushed through the changes.
 She came up with the ‘traffic light’ colour system, then had the tough task of persuading coaches to adopt the new method, and manufacturers to make training balls to an agreed specification.
 It’s quite something that major manufacturers world wide now produce red, orange and green balls to those original LTA specifications.
 Procter later became General Manager of the Bromley Indoor Tennis Centre, which – guess what – is where Raducanu learnt to play.

-Arguments continue to rage among elite coaches about using coloured balls with top young talent.
+Arguments continue to simmer among elite coaches about using the ROGY pathway with top young players.
 Some suggest that the coloured balls are really for the ‘normal’ kids, while promising youngsters should be accelerated on to adults balls and full tennis courts at the earliest opportunity.
 A closer look at Raducanu’s development, however, suggests the ROGY method enhances, rather than restricts, elite development.
 And for the brightest young talent of her generation, taking active part in red and orange ball tournaments (see video below) has turned out very well indeed.
-Raducanu’s opponent in that delightful orange ball rally was Sussex play Sonay Kartal, now making her ow progress in professionaal tennis after significant injury interruptions.
-Kartal says: “I went through red, orange, Green and yellow [and] I think it helped me, helped develop different skills.
+Raducanu’s opponent in that delightful orange ball rally was Sussex player Sonay Kartal, now making her own progress in professional tennis after significant injury interruptions.
+Kartal says: “I went through red, orange, green and yellow [and] I think it helped develop different skills.
 Playing in an orange court, where the lines are smaller, you develop these skills of navigating the ball to different parts of the court.
 It’s definitely given me more of an applied skillset.
 If I was a coach I would recommend my player going through that [system]” – (From “Control the Controllables” podcast, December 2021).

 by Conrad Brunner